ccleaveland/UploadToGoogleDrive/README.md

 - Build jar file.

 Google Account Configuration steps only need to be performed once.
 Retrieve Refresh Token and File Changes steps must be performed whenever the refresh token expires.
-OAuth Playground currently advises that it revokes refresh tokens after 24 hours.
+OAuth Playground currently advises that it revokes refresh tokens after 24 hours - however, testing shows the token is still valid a week after generation.

 ## Use